 Mark Hadlow, ONZM, is one of New Zealand's best known actors.
 He has performed in countless theatre shows throughout New Zealand.
 Mark has made dozens of film appearances, several television series, commercials and radio voice-overs in the thousands.
-He has directed many plays throughout New Zealand, some independent productions and some for The Court Theatre in Christchurch and now, sadly, the closed Fortune Theatre in Dunedin.
+He has directed many plays throughout New Zealand, some independent productions and some for The Court Theatre in Christchurch and, sadly, the now closed Fortune Theatre in Dunedin.

 Mark has been seen on screen playing the dwarf Dori in The Hobbit Trilogy, his third Peter Jackson movie.
 In Meet the Feebles he voiced Heidi the Hippo and Robert the Hedgehog and sang many of the songs.
 King Kong saw him rehearsing and performing the role of Harry in the vaudeville scenes opposite Naomi Watts and Bill Johnson.
 The latest Peter Jackson movie just released, Mortal Engines, saw him playing the Auctioneer Stigwood.
 He also played alongside New Zealand comedian, Billy T James in The Billy T James Show, a 26 episode sitcom.